 I am sitting on a stony curbside in complete darkness.
 The narrow, crooked street shoots up the hill and then makes a wild turn.
 My head hurts.
 Dogs bark in the distance.
 The sweet darkness of Albanian night is hugging me gently as I am rubbing my temples trying not to throw up.
 That’s not how envisioned our first meeting, Gjirokaster.

 Last summer, we traveled to Albania to explore the country and meet my mom for her 60th birthday celebration.
-For our see-the-entire-country in two weeks trip, I came up with the itinerary that included an overnight stop in the city with a tongue-twisting name: Gjirokaster.
-To better understand one of the oldest cities in Albania, before the trip, I read “Chronicle in Stone” by Ismail Kadare.
+For our see-the-entire-country in two weeks trip, I devised the itinerary that included an overnight stop in the city with a tongue-twisting name: Gjirokaster.
+To get a better understanding of one of the oldest cities in Albania, before the trip, I read “Chronicle in Stone” by Ismail Kadare.
 The famous Albanian writer was born in Gjirokaster and described the city with particular love and tenderness in his book.
 From the first page, I fell in love with the city and wanted to get to know it.
 Now I was sitting on the curbside fighting to maintain my focus and not pass out.
 When you plan a perfect travel itinerary, you rarely account that on Day 10 you might have a heatstroke.
 Yet, that’s exactly what happened to me.

-As we entered the town, I slowly started to feel dizzy.
-Initially, I thought that this was because of the nearly vertical streets that I somehow needed to navigate in our SUV.
-However, as the day dragged in, I felt worse and worse with every hour.
+As we drive into the town, I slowly started to feel dizzy.
+At first, I thought that this was because of the nearly vertical streets that I somehow needed to navigate in our SUV.
+However, as the day dragged on, I felt worse and worse with every hour.
 We strolled around the town in the afternoon, and I could barely concentrate on the stunning architecture I had read about in the novel.
-Trying not to upset my mom and aunt, I did not say anything to them and only whispered to Julia that I was not feeling well and might throw up or pass out.
+Trying not to upset my mom and aunt, I did not say anything and only whispered to Julia that I was not feeling well.
 Julia, although terrified, acted cool and did not draw any attention to my situation but was constantly checking on me.